-- 1. Allowing someone else to use your permit - 2.
-Allowing an individual to ride anywhere on the outside of vehicle e.g., pick-up truck bed - 3.
-Loitering in vehicle or parking lot.
-Once you arrive, you must exit your vehicle and enter school. - 4.
-Failure to display parking permit - 5.
-Speeding or reckless driving - 6.
+- 1. Not being on track to graduate - 2.
+Having more than 4 days of OSS - 3.
+Having more than 10 days of Unexcused Absences for the year - 4.
+Having more than 5 unexcused tardies to school per semester - 5.
+Allowing someone else to use your permit - 6.
+Allowing an individual to ride anywhere on the outside of vehicle e.g. truck bed/roof - 7.
+Loitering in vehicles or parking lots.
+Once you arrive, you must exit your vehicle and enter school. - 8.
+Failure to display parking permit

+- 9. Speeding or reckless driving - 10.
 Parking in more than one space.
-Only one space is allowed per car. - 7.
-Revocation of driver's license for attendance/grades - 8.
-Lack of courtesy or safety violations.

-(This is not a comprehensive list and administrators may use discretion)
+Only one space is allowed per car. - 11.
+Revocation of driver's license for attendance/grades - 12.
+Lack of courtesy or safety violations. - 13.
+Leaving campus without approved permission - (This is not a comprehensive list and administrators may use discretion)